nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Clear internship application entries with keyword : `clear_by`

-Clear all relevant internship application entries from the internship tracker with specific keyword
+Clear all relevant internship application entries from the internship tracker with specific keyword.

 Format: `clear_by n/COMPANY_NAME` OR `clear_by j/JOB_TITLE` OR `clear_by s/STATUS`